We’ve been doing the bubble cam for over 20 years now and it has gone through quite the history of “how it works” revisions.

 We decided to go mobile-friendly since we’ve been getting most of our viewers on iPhones or Android devices.
 We got rid of the Windows server and are now running on Linux/Apache/MySql/PHP and WordPress.
 We still have a windows machine distributing the video but Mike is looking for a Linux alternative.

-The custom Windows program that controls the bubblecam has been replaced with a WordPress plugin Mike wrote that uses PHP on the back end to communicate and make HTTP requests to the Arduino controller.
-The Ardunio software had the be updated to support http://bubblecontroller/ON.html?20 (basically accept a parameter that says how many seconds it should run).
+The custom Windows program that controls the bubble cam has been replaced with a WordPress plugin Mike wrote that uses PHP on the back end to communicate and make HTTP requests to the Arduino controller.
+The Ardunio software had to be updated to support http://bubblecontroller/ON.html?20 (basically accept a parameter that says how many seconds it should run).

 We’re now the proud owners of bubblecam.org where we’ll begin building a complete “how-to” and possibly sell complete kits with profits going to charity.
 Currently, bubblecam.org is parked and not a live site.
 This isn’t coming quickly.
 We both still have day jobs but will move this forward as time permits.
 Anyone interested in contributing or collaborating should reach out to us via our contact form.